dirocco/uringtest/README.md

 # uringtest
-A test comparing io_uring, epoll, and boost::lockfrere::spsc_queue latency when using a pair of Unix stream sockets.
+A test comparing io_uring, epoll, and boost::lockfree::spsc_queue latency when using a pair of Unix stream sockets.

 ### To build:
 ```